Introduction to Section 165 BNSS / Magistrate’s Authority in Disputed Property Cases

 Section 165 of BNSS Short Information

-Receiver Role | Receiver can be appointed to manage the property |
+| 4 | Appointment of Receiver | A neutral person (receiver) can be appointed to manage or protect the property during the dispute. |

 Why BNSS Section 165 is Needed?